 Think about it like this: Even though we made no real effort to evaluate the policy platforms of the candidates and/or parties above, we were still able to draw out many of their goals and priorities – just by taking a closer look at their campaign logos.

-So take that lesson to heart as you create campaign logo designs for yourself.
-With online tools like Looka or DesignCrowd, you can keep revising and perfecting your logo until it’s ready to win over voters with its thoughtful use of color, shape, and type.
+So take that lesson to heart as you send a designer your brief or create your own logo design.
+With an online tool like Looka, you can keep revising and perfecting your logo until it’s ready to win over voters with its thoughtful use of color, shape, and type.
 Even better, you can just hire a designer on Fiverr and tell them exactly what you want.

 Don’t miss our full list of the best logo design services.